 After two ski lift-related deaths in PA this year, we speak to Peek 'N Peak about safety

+After two ski resort-related deaths in PA this year, we speak to Peek 'N Peak about safety

 One family's day out turned dark after their 17-year-old son died following a fall from a ski lift.
 The accident happened at Blue Mountain Resort in the Poconos Mountains earlier this week.